STRYKER316/food-recipe-app-api/README.md

 ## Connect to Digital Ocean Droplet via SSH [WSL2 Agent]
 * Run these commands from ~/.ssh/ directory

-* Create SSH key-pairs, if you have not set them up already
+* Create SSH key pairs, if you have not set them up already

     ``` ssh-keygen -t rsa -b 4096 ```